africanvisionmalawi/avm-site/src/pages/index.md

   imageId: PhotoEducation
   photo: "/img/mainphoto_education.jpg"
   featured: true
-  excerpt: We have setup 12 Childcare Centres supporting the under-5's and we support
+  excerpt: We have 12 centres supporting the under-5's and support pupils in Primary,
-    pupils in Primary, Secondary and Further Education, typically supporting 40 secondary and 20 university students at any given time.
+    Secondary and Further Education, typically 40 secondary and 20 university students at any given time.
 - id: waterandsanitation
   name: Water & Sanitation
   url: "/water/"